 The iPhone's battery can be charged up to 50% in 30 minutes if you use a 30W charger like the Anker Nano 3.
 The phone doesn't ship with a charger in the box, so you'll need to pick one up separately.

 As for battery life, you'll easily get a full day out of it if you got a full day out of the 11, 12 or 13.
 A 30-minute show only drained the iPhone by around 3% with brightness set to 50%, so it will also easily make it through a long-haul flight as a primary media player.

 Generally, we got to 10pm with about 15-20% left in the tank, and that's no bad thing given how much we used our phone.

 If you have an iPhone 12 or 13, you should probably hang tight on upgrading until the iPhone 15 launches, or consider picking up a 14 Pro if you're desperate to get a meaningful upgrade.

 The iPhone 14 is better than the 13, but only just – and it's £100 more expensive, so you really do pay for the privilege of crash detection and satellite communication.

 Despite any caveats, it's difficult to argue that the iPhone 14 isn't a good phone.
 It is.
 In fact, it's great at most things, but it doesn't feel like good value – especially when you look at what else is out there.
 In the Android camp, there's the Pixel 7 Pro, which is the same price despite sporting far superior camera capabilities.
 At £400, you could pick up a similarly styled, well-specced Nothing Phone (1) (opens in new tab).

-As unexciting as the iPhone 14 is, though, if you pick it up on the right contract, or at the right price, you should be happy with it.
+As unexciting as the iPhone 14 is, though, if you pick it up on the right contract (we're already seeing improved contract deals for them, only a few months after launch), or at the right price, you should be happy with it.
 From its bright, sharp screen to its premium design, capable camera and day-long battery, while it's best-in-class at nothing, it's at least good at everything.